block-core/blockcore/README.md

 **Why Blockcore?**

 - We see a need within the crypto ecosystem for development of the C# full node technology.
-- [Stratis](https://github.com/stratisproject/StratisBitcoinFullNode) has provided an excellent starting point but their focus is enterprise and businesses and we feel strongly that there is also value focusing on open and public blockchains.
+- [Stratis](https://github.com/stratisproject/StratisBitcoinFullNode) has provided an excellent starting point but their focus is enterprise and business.
+We feel strongly that there is significant value focusing on open & public blockchains, using open source software.

 **Blockcore objectives**